Functional food: Ingredients and market trends

 Common ingredients intended to be functional when added to foods include polyunsaturated fatty acids, probiotics, prebiotics, vitamins with antioxidant properties, and protein.

 As of 2025, leading product trends and motivations for choosing functional foods are for energy drinks, healthy aging, active living, and weight loss, among several others.

 Health claim status

 Presumed benefits of making foods more functional or healthful have not been scientifically established, and specific statements of health claims are regulated on food labels in the European Union, United States and Canada.
+Studies have shown that certain functional foods provide health benefits and prevent diseases.
+However, safety considerations should be paramount.
+Safety concerns have been raised on the addition of certain botanicals to food like beverages, cereals and soups some of which pose health risks to consumers.